adam-dot-cohen/micro-template/src/services/Provisioning/README.md

-# Purpose
+## Provisioning
-The Provisioning Service is responsible for creating and configuring all resources necessary for a given LASO user to perform any tasks related to a given LASO product.
+This service is responsible for creating and configuring all resources necessary for a user to perform any tasks related to a product.

 ## Key Concepts
 1. Target Users - The id is supplied by the Identity service.
 Users have a type(role?) with a given organization(s?) and product(s)